Marijuana allergy is real, rare and affects 1 out of every 100 users. Are you one of them?

 The first one, published in 2013, set about to identify Cannabis Sativa allergens by testing a group of people through skin prick testing.

-In their research, they found 17 cannabis users who tested positive for an allergic reaction to cannabis.
+In their study, researchers found 17 cannabis users who tested positive for an allergic reaction to cannabis.
 All patients showed similar symptoms (which you can find below) but, most importantly, this study identified what exactly causes people to be allergic to weed.

 The big answer: